-Feedback on Disaster Recovery Configuration Guide, July 2016 (Network Automation Software 10.20)
+Feedback on Disaster Recovery configuration guide (Network Automation 10.30)

 Just add your feedback to the email and click send.

 If no email client is available, copy the information above to a new message in a web mail client, and send your feedback to network-management-doc-feedback@hpe.com.